ombulabs/blog/_posts/2020-09-16-creating-a-snap-chat-mini.markdown

 author: arieljuod
 ---

-Over the last few months, we did a couple of (Snapchat Minis)[https://www.ombulabs.com/blog/software-development/snap-minis.html].
+Over the last few months, we developed a couple of (Snapchat Minis)[https://www.ombulabs.com/blog/software-development/snap-minis.html].
 Minis are small static web apps that are run inside a webview within the Snapchat native app.

 One important part of the development was to make sure our mini works well across different devices, especially making sure things work the same in both Android's webview (Chrome by default) and iOS's webview (Safari).